First Year Using Bacillus Thuringiensis var. Galleriae Against the Japanese Beetle

 Waiting to use Btg is not something you should do in most situations.
 The damage really creeps up on you in-spite of there not being that many around during this time, but since rain easily dilutes Btg, you may want to hold off and opt to manually remove them for a while if precipitation is expected to occur within the next few days.
 Alternatively, a spreader-sticker should help prevent Btg from washing off the leaves, but I was not able to test such a thing this year and most spreader-stickers are petroleum-based.
 If that is something you would rather not use on your property, you will have to pay careful attention to what you purchase.

-The lowest recommended dose of Btg you will find within the instructions for leaf cover is 4 ounces per gallon, which means that you would only get four gallons worth for every 1 pound bag that you purchase.
-That is approximately $16.5 per gallon, based on the time this was written, but even half of that amount is quite expensive for an insecticide.
-However, a few studies have demonstrated that 2 ounces per gallon is quite effective and occasionally provided similar results as 4 ounces per gallon, so I figured that it would be best to test a narrower range.
+The lowest recommended dose of Btg within the instructions for leaf cover was 4 ounces per gallon, which means that you will only get four gallons worth for every 1 pound bag that you purchase.
+That is approximately $16.5 per gallon based on the time this was written, but even half of that amount is quite expensive for an insecticide.
+However, a few studies have demonstrated that 2 ounces per gallon is quite effective and occasionally provided similar results as 4 ounces per gallon, so I figured that I should do my tests around the lower end of this.
 That way, I would have just enough to cover a well-planted area roughly one-fifth of an acre for the season.

 For the first gallon I prepared, I mistakenly used 1 ounce rather than 2, and since I did not have much to begin with, I decided to prioritize the sweet cherry.
 Year after year, that is what they clearly preferred over everything else, but they are also quite fond of the grapevines.
-The problem is, some of these vines produce an abundance of leaves that are quite large and I tend to spray when there isn’t much light, so it can be difficult to see what I am doing in the more densely grown areas.
-Regardless, I reserved what I could when spraying the plants they tend to feed on, but do not desire as much, to give the grape leaves the best possible application that I could.
+The problem is, some of these vines produce an abundance of leaves that are quite large and I tend to spray when it's fairly dark, so it can be difficult to see what I am doing in the more densely grown areas.
+Regardless, I reserved what I could when spraying the plants they tend to feed on, but do not desire as much, so I had extra to help me give the grape leaves the best possible application that I could.

 At this time, there were at least a half-dozen Japanese beetles on the sweet cherry for two or three days in a row and about 3 to 6 on each grapevine.
 Most other plants had nothing on them, so the same thing I observed the other years was playing out once again.
 The next day (after I sprayed my first application), I only noticed one on the sweet cherry and 2 to 3 on each grapevine, with the exception of the one I did not spray.
 That vine had over a half-dozen on it.
 Clearly, something was happening, in-spite of only using 1 ounce per gallon, but I was wondering if it was acting more like a repellent rather than something that was supposed to kill them.